 Every tamale you buy from The Tamale Kitchen helps grow the business and raise up the women, their families and the local community.

-It all started about a year ago in a church office on Kansas City’s northeast side.
+It all started several years ago in a church office in Northeast Kansas City.
 A priest became frustrated that his hard-working, predominantly Hispanic congregation couldn’t find jobs that paid a living wage.
-He knew something had to change to break this cycle poverty.
-So he called Becky Gripp, and The Tamale Kitchen was born soon after.
+He knew something had to change to break this cycle of poverty.
+Soon after, under the direction of our founder Becky Gripp, The Tamale Kitchen was born.

-Today, six women and one man turn their love for a cultural tradition into great-tasting tamales that generate revenue, create jobs and provide new opportunities for the next generation.
-They work with a team of entrepreneurial partners across Kansas City who are committed to making a difference by providing mentorship and help to keep costs low.
+Today a team of women turn their love for a cultural tradition into great-tasting tamales that generate revenue, create jobs and provide new opportunities for the next generation.

 In late 2021, The Tamale Kitchen was presented with an amazing opportunity of a new investor – James Uhlmann – who is changing so many possibilities into so many realities.